wpcodefactory/popup-notices-for-woocommerce/readme.txt

 Use Cookies to avoid messages that keep being displayed constantly.
 Set a expiration time for them and they will be only displayed again after the time expires

+* **Restrictive Loading**
+Load the plugin at some specific moment or place, like only on Cart or Checkout

 * **Audio**
 Play any sound you want when the Pop-up opens or when it closes